 Information Flow

-The endpoints will not make a difference in this case, as for their point of view, they are just connecting to a single IP.
+The endpoints will not make a difference in this case, as from their point of view, they are just connecting to a single IP.
 The database will replicate the information with the other node.

 Fault Tolerance in a High Availability FusionPBX Cluster

 When a fault tolerance event happens, the endpoints will keep pointing to the same IP.
 The floating IP technique used in the high availability PBX cluster detects when the active node stops answering and it is here when the passive node takes the floating IP.
 When the move happens, the now new active server will notify the neighbours it is now the new holder of the floating IP and it will run a FreeSWITCH recovery process.
-The end user will only notice a dead air for quite some seconds after that conversations will continue normally.
+The end user will only notice dead air for quite some seconds after that conversations will continue normally.

 The following image shows the fault tolerance event.